salemmore/Twitter_Data_Coronavirus/README.md

 * Number of tweets collected.
 Anything > 5000 takes a significant time to process.
 * Only tweets in English were analysed this is because only one language at a time can be processed.
 There might be a tweepy functionality that supports multiple languages in a query but I could not find it.
 * Still a lot of cleaning of the data needs to be done like removing Retweets and multiple occurrances of the same tweet (maybe a bot produced these).
 * The word "coronavirus" is actually a generic term and that is why you will still see tweets from people even before December 2019.
-So it is not conclusive to say that tweets after December 1st 2019 are all related to the COVID-19 outbreak and not any of the other coronaviruses such as SARS-CoV (2003) and MERS-CoV (2012).
+So it is not conclusive to say that tweets after December 1st 2019 are all related to the COVID-19 outbreak and not any of the other coronaviruses such as SARS-CoV (2003) and [MERS-CoV (2012)](https://www.who.int/news-room/fact-sheets/detail/middle-east-respiratory-syndrome-coronavirus-(mers-cov) )

 ## Resources
 For Mapping - Python Geopy Library Documentation https://readthedocs.org/projects/geopy/downloads/pdf/latest/ Getting started with Twitter Data Analysis - Tweepy Basics - https://www.earthdatascience.org/courses/earth-analytics-python/using-apis-natural-language-processing-twitter/get-and-use-twitter-data-in-python/
-An incredibly good, detailed and advanced example of a similar project https://github.com/globalcitizen/2019-wuhan-coronavirus-data https://www.who.int/news-room/fact-sheets/detail/middle-east-respiratory-syndrome-coronavirus-(mers-cov) b\footnote{\texttt{dust} codebase: \url{https://github.com/eblur/dust}.}
+An incredibly good, detailed and advanced example of a similar project https://github.com/globalcitizen/2019-wuhan-coronavirus-data